title: Cookbooks and recipes home

 ```

-The response includes a `referenceId` that you need to capture or cancel the transaction.
+The response includes a `referenceId` that you need to cancel a transaction or check its details.

 ```json highlight=5